 95. Extra Memory Cards

 It would be a bummer to have to delete some pictures to create room for more.
 Get extra memory cards so that you take as many photos as you like.
-Memory Cards can be cheap these days, check prices on Amazon.
+Memory Cards can be cheap these days, check prices.

 96. Thumb Drive